Mowing the lawn is a simple job, right?

 If you want the best lawn possible, then grass-cutting height is just as important as all the other steps in a full lawn care schedule.
 And you can follow that link for our detailed month-by-month guide.

-Sticking to the recommended mowing height for your grass type is going to make the difference between an average lawn and a noticeably manicured patch of vibrant green to be proud of.
+Sticking to the recommended mowing height for your grass type is going to make the difference between an average lawn, and a noticeably manicured patch of vibrant green.

-And during the summer months it’s particularly important that you don’t over-mow, or scalp the grass too close, in order to help your lawn survive the heat.
+During the summer months it’s particularly important that you don’t mow too short, in order to help your lawn survive the heat.
 It’s also helpful to leave your lawn a little longer when your region is experiencing heavy rain.

-Grass that’s cut too short will become stressed, and won’t be able to develop a deep root system.
-It can also open the backdoor for undesirables to take over, like these six most common lawn weeds.
+Grass that has been cut too short will become stressed as it won’t have been able to develop a deep root system.
+It can also open the gate to other non-grass species, like these six most common lawn weeds.

-So, while you don’t necessarily need to take a tape measure out there (although many dedicated lawn care enthusiasts certainly do), you should at least try to keep to the mowing height guidelines each season.
+So, while you don’t necessarily need to take a tape measure to your lawn, you should at least try to keep to the mowing height guidelines for each season.